disclaimer

 Can You Be Put on Trial Twice for the Same Crime in Arizona?

-Individuals in the state can access court records of concluded and ongoing criminal cases online or in person.
-For access to paper copies, inquirers are advised to visit the courthouse where the case was initially filed.
-They may also confirm if the court provides other means of retrieval through the Arizona Court Locator provided by the Arizona Judicial Branch.
+Individuals in the state may access court records of concluded and ongoing criminal cases online or in person.
+To access paper copies, inquirers are advised to visit the courthouse where the case was initially filed.
+Record seekers can also confirm if the court provides other means of retrieval through the Arizona Court Locator provided by the Arizona Judicial Branch.
 This locator contains the locations, contact information, and websites of all superior courts in the state.

-Because online court records are unofficial records of the court, they are provided to the members of the public for informational purposes only.
-Court records in Arizona are mostly stored online via the web-based e-Access portal.
+Because online court records are unofficial court records, they are typically provided to the public for informational purposes only.
+Court records in Arizona are primarily stored online via the web-based e-Access portal.
 The system handles public requests for civil and criminal court records and provides unrestricted access to public and open court records.
-To use this service, inquirers are expected to register for an eAccess account.
-Case data on the site may be purchased on a per-document basis or through a recurring monthly subscription.
+To use this service, inquirers must register for an eAccess account.
+Case data on the site may be purchased per-document or through a recurring monthly subscription.

 How Do I Remove Public Court Records in Arizona?

 The process of destroying or limiting access to public court records is known as expungement or sealing.
-There are no constitutional provisions for expungement in Arizona; instead, the process is called ‘SET ASIDE.’
+There are no constitutional provisions for expungement in Arizona; instead, the process is referred to as ‘setting aside.’
 To set aside a court record, interested persons are required to petition the sentencing court to dismiss the case or remove the finding of guilt.

 While an expungement completely erases the criminal offense records, a set-aside will not remove the charge from the individual’s criminal record.
-A set-aside order shows that an ex-convict fulfilled all the sentence or probation conditions and that all the charges have been dismissed.
+A set-aside order indicates that an ex-convict has fulfilled all the sentence or probation conditions and that all charges have been dismissed.

-It is important to note that not all criminal cases in the state are eligible for this process.
-According to Title 13 of the State Criminal Code, individuals seeking to set aside felony or misdemeanor convictions must complete the probation or sentence for their crime.
-However, set aside orders are unavailable to individuals who were convicted of the following:
+It is important to note that not all criminal cases in the state are generally eligible for this process.
+According to Title 13 of the State Criminal Code, individuals seeking to set aside felony or misdemeanor convictions are typically required to complete the probation or sentence for their crime.
+However, set-aside orders are unavailable to individuals who were convicted of the following:

 • Crimes that require them to register as sex offenders